XelaRonnoc/employeeCreatorBackEnd/README.md

 ## Change logs

+### 08/06/2023 - Added Inital Backend tests
+- Added tests for the findAll and findById endpoints in controller and service layer

 ### 06/06/2023 - Made adjustments to schema,
 - changed schema so that the date is now saved as LocalDate not Date to avoid time zone issues